craftcms/docs/docs/5.x/system/user-management.md

 ## User Groups

-If you have Craft Pro, you can create User Groups to help organize your site’s user accounts, as well as batch-set permissions on them.
+If you have Craft Pro, you can create **User Groups** to help organize your site’s user accounts, as well as batch-set permissions on them.

 To create a new User Group, go to **Settings** → **Users** and press **+ New user group**.
 You can give your group a **Name** and **Handle**, plus any **Permissions** you want every user within the group to have.

 After you create your groups, you can assign users to groups by going into their account settings and choosing the **Permissions** tab.
+Permissions granted by groups are _additive_, so a user in multiple groups receives the combined permissions of those groups (as well has any permissions granted explicitly to the user).
+Removing a user from a group does not revoke permissions that are granted by another group they are a member of!

 ## Permissions